phac-nml/epivizor/README.md

 Note that default Flask port is 5000.
 This port could be changed by specifying the `--port` argument of `flask` or by modifying the `run.py`.

 Access the application locally by pointing your browser to `http://localhost:5000`

+## Build Docker image and lunch container
+This repository comes with `Dockerfile` that can be used to build a Docker image and lunch container.
+Simply run `docker build -t epivizor:latest .` to build image.
+Lunch container on port 5000 by running `docker run -p 5000:5000 -it  epivizor:latest`

 ## Dependencies